ComPWA/compwa.github.io/docs/develop.md

 ## Automated coding conventions

 Where possible, we define and enforce our coding conventions through automated tools, instead of describing them in documentation.
-These tools perform their checks when you commit files locally (see {ref}`develop:Pre-commit`), when {ref}`running tox <develop:tox>`, and when you make a {ref}`pull request <develop:Collaboration>`.
+These tools perform their checks when you commit files locally (see {ref}`develop:Pre-commit`), when {ref}`running checks locally <develop:checks>`, and when you make a {ref}`pull request <develop:Collaboration>`.

 The tools are mainly configured through [`pyproject.toml`](https://github.com/ComPWA/ampform/blob/main/pyproject.toml) and the workflow files under [`.github`](https://github.com/ComPWA/ampform/blob/main/.github).
 These configuration files are kept up to date through the [ComPWA/policy](https://compwa.github.io/policy) repository, which essentially defines the developer environment across [all ComPWA repositories](https://github.com/orgs/ComPWA/repositories?q=archived%3Ano&type=all&language=&sort=name).